TARAC: Mitigating Hallucination in LVLMs via Temporal Attention Real-time Accumulative Connection: Experiments

 \subsection{Experimental Setting}

-\paragraph{Implementation Details.} We implement and test the TARAC method on LLaVA-1.5-7B, Qwen2-VL-7B, and InternVL2-8B.
+\paragraph{Implementation Details.} We implement and test the TARAC method on LLaVA-1.5-7B \cite{liu2024visual}, Qwen2-VL-7B \cite{wang2024qwen2}, and InternVL2-8B \cite{chen2024internvl}.
 In the experiment described in Section \ref{exp:main}, the TARAC applied layers are set to $l\texttt{=[10:16]}$ for LLaVA-1.5-7B, $l\texttt{=[14:22]}$ for Qwen2-VL-7B, and $l\texttt{=[8:16]}$ for InternVL2-8B.
-Regarding the choice of hyperparameters, we provide an explanation using LLaVA as an example in Section \ref{exp:ablation}.
 For the methods we compare, we use default parameters they provided.
-As for ablation study, we fix $\alpha=0.5$ and $\beta=0.5$ to determine the effective layer range for applying TARAC on different models using MME.
-Next, we fix the measured effective layer range and determine $\alpha$ and $\beta$ based on CHAIR, as $\alpha$ and $\beta$ influence attention accumulation during generative tasks.
-In discriminative tasks, where only a single word is generated, the impact of $\alpha$ and $\beta$ cannot be effectively observed.
+Regarding the choice of hyperparameters for TARAC, we provide a detailed explanation using LLaVA as an example in Section \ref{exp:ablation}.

-\paragraph{Benchmarks and Metrics.} CHAIR \cite{chair} is a metric for measuring Object Hallucination in image captioning tasks, based on annotations of 80 object categories from MSCOCO.
+\paragraph{Benchmarks and Metrics.} CHAIR \cite{chair} is a metric for measuring Object Hallucination in image captioning tasks.
 CHAIR has two key dimensions: \textbf{$\mathrm{C}_I$}, which evaluates the proportion of hallucinated objects in the caption, and \textbf{$\mathrm{C}_S$}, which evaluates the proportion of hallucinated sentences in the caption.
-To evaluate LVLMs on CHAIR, we randomly select 500 images from the validation set of the COCO 2014 dataset and use ``Please describe the image in detail" as the prompt for LVLMs to generate image captions with \texttt{max\_new\_token} set to 256.

 AMBER \cite{wang2023amber} is a benchmark for evaluating model hallucinations from both generative and discriminative task perspectives.
-We use the dataset provided by AMBER for generative tasks to assess the model's performance on out-of-domain data.
-AMBER’s dataset spans more scenarios, balances categories better, and details more objects per category.
-The $\textit{CHAIR}$ metric in AMBER has the same meaning as $\mathrm{C}_I$ mentioned before and $\textit{Cover}$ corresponds to $\textit{Recall}$. $\textit{Hal}$ represents the proportion of responses containing hallucinations. \textit{Cog} measures the extent to which the model, influenced by prior knowledge, imitates human reasoning rather than reflecting the actual image content.
-Following the default setting of AMBER \cite{wang2023amber}, we prompted the model with “Describe this image.” to generate annotations, with \texttt{max\_new\_token} set to 2048.

-SHR \cite{zhao2023beyond} uses a dataset of 200 images from the VG-100K dataset, each with detailed annotations of objects and bounding boxes.
-It uses GPT-4 to evaluate image captions, detecting hallucinations in object existence, attributes, relationships, and positions.
-LVLMs are prompted to generate detailed captions using the instruction: ``Please describe this image in detail." with \texttt{max\_new\_token} set to 512.
-GPT-4 then evaluates each generated sentence against detailed annotations, classifying them as Correct, Hallucination, or Cannot Judge (for subjective descriptions of the image).
+SHR \cite{zhao2023beyond} uses a dataset of 200 images from the VG-100K dataset to evaluate image captions.
+MME’s Coarse-Grained Subset assesses perception in existence, count, position, and color \cite{fu2023mme}.